 There is this thing called the “Golden Ratio”.
 This ratio is a mathematical equation that indicates proper symmetry of the body.
 Because I have the mathematical skills of a Tyrannosaurus Rex, I will not explain this equation and tell you instead that to adhere to the Golden Ratio, you need wide shoulders a narrow waist and a big butt.
 Any improvements you can make to any of those three areas, however small, will help.

-The cool thing about this ratio is that it has actually been researched scientifically and they’ve concluded that people who come close to that ideal shoulder to waist ratio are deemed more attractive by the opposite sex.
+The cool thing about this ratio is that it has actually been researched scientifically and they’ve concluded that people who come close to that ideal shoulder to waist ratio are deemed more attractive.

 Now how does this apply to posture??